-The scalloped hammerhead was originally described as Zygaena lewini by Griffith and Smith in 1834.
-This shark was later renamed Sphyrna lewini (Griffith and Smith, 1834), which remains the current valid name.
-The name Sphyrna translates from Greek to the English language “hammer”, referring to the hammer-shaped head of this species.
+Originally described as Zygaena lewini by Griffith and Smith in 1834.
+The shark was later renamed Sphyrna lewini (Griffith and Smith, 1834), which remains its current identification.
+The name Sphyrna translates from Greek as “hammer”, referring to the head shape of this genus.
 Synonyms used in past scientific literature to refer to the scalloped hammerhead include Cestracion leeuwenii (Day 1865), Zygaena erythraea (Klunzinger 1871), Cestracion oceanica (Garman 1913), and Sphyrna diplana (Springer 1941).

 Prepared by: Cathleen Bester

 - Amorim, A.F., Arfelli C.A. and Fagundes, L. 1998.
 Pelagic elasmobranchs caught by longliners off southern Brazil during 1974–97: an overview.
 Marine and Freshwater Research 49: 621–632.